Medicare's Annual Enrollment Period (AEP), What Does It Means And What Can You Do During The AEP?

 This is probably the best time of year for us to illustrate the differences between a Medicare Broker and a Medicare Agent:

-A Medicare Insurance Agent, typically is what we refer to as being captive.
-Simply means that they typically only licensed and accredited represent one or two Insurance companies.
-And, some of them are only able to offer Medicare Advantage Plans or Medicare Supplement Plans from their company, not every agent does both.
+A Medicare Insurance Agent is typically considered captive.
+This means they usually represent only one or two Insurance companies and are licensed and accredited.
+Some agents can only offer Medicare Advantage or Medicare Supplement Plans from their company; not every agent offers both.

-A Medicare Broker is duly licensed and contracted to offer plans from a multitude of Insurance companies who offer Medicare Insurance.
+A Medicare Broker is duly licensed and contracted to offer plans from multiple insurance companies that provide Medicare Insurance.
 It takes a lot more time, effort, and experience to become a licensed broker.

-As an example, an Agent may be contracted with let's say Devoted Health and Humana.
+For example, an Agent may be contracted with Devoted Health and Humana.
 Using Braden Medicare as an example, we are contracted with AARP, Allstate, Aetna, Amerigroup, Anthem, Aflac, Ace Medicare Supplements, Bankers Fidelity, Banner Health, BCBS, Cigna, Capital Life, Devoted Health, Gold Kidney, Globe Life Life Insurance, Humana, ING, Lasso, Manhattan Life, Medico, Mutual of Omaha, Nassau, National General, Philadelphia Life, Republic Life Insurance, Royal Arcanum, United American, United Healthcare and United States Fire Insurance.
-We offer every Medicare Part D Plan in Arizona and we are also licensed in Florida, Indiana, Iowa, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and Wisconsin.
+We offer every Medicare Part D Plan in Arizona and are licensed in Florida, Indiana, Iowa, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and Wisconsin.

 THINGS YOU CAN DO DURING THE ANNUAL ENROLLMENT PERIOD

-• You can change your Medicare Part D Prescription Drug Plan or stick with your current Part D Plan for the coming year, provided your plan is still available and that it is the best plan for you.
+You can change your Medicare Part D Prescription Drug Plan or keep your current plan for the coming year, provided it is still available and remains the best option for you.

-• If after comparing your out-of-pocket expenses you decide you have more control, better coverage, and the freedom to see any doctor and go to any hospital you desire, you can disenroll from Medicare Advantage, and return to Original Medicare.
-If you decide to go back to Original Medicare you will need to pass underwriting if you want to purchase a Medicare Supplement policy, so it is a good idea, you should make sure you are accepted by the new plan, before you contact your Medicare Advantage plan and cancel.
+If, after comparing your out-of-pocket expenses, you decide you have more control, better coverage, and the freedom to see any doctor and go to any hospital you desire, you can disenroll from Medicare Advantage and return to Original Medicare.
+If you decide to return to Original Medicare, you will need to pass underwriting to purchase a Medicare Supplement policy.
+It is a good idea to ensure you are accepted by the new plan before contacting your Medicare Advantage plan to cancel.

-NOTE: Any changes made will not go into effect until January 1st, and the last day you can make changes that would go into effect on January 1st is December 7th.
+NOTE: Any changes made will not take effect until January 1st, and the last day to make changes that will take effect on January 1st is December 7th.
 This is always the busiest time of the year for Medicare.
 So, it is best to make your decisions sooner rather than waiting until the end.
 Plus, you will feel more comfortable if you have all of your new ID Cards and Plan details in your Wallet/Purse before the end of the year.

 WHAT HAPPENS IF YOU MISS MAKING YOUR CHANGES BEFORE THE MEDICARE AEP DEADLINE ON DECEMBER 7th?